FACT-Finder-Web-Components/magento2-module/README.md

 Here you can also enable the rendering of category pages using FACT-Finder.
 More details can be found [here](#using-fact-finder-on-category-pages).

-At the end of the *General Settings* section is an option *Show 'Add to Cart' Button in Search Results*.
+At the end of the *Main Settings* section is an option *Show 'Add to Cart' Button in Search Results*.
 Activate this option to add a button to the products displayed on the search result page, which directly adds that product to the shopping cart.
 This feature works only for simple products.
 For configurable products user will be redirected to product page to choose specific product variant.
 Warning: The product added to the cart is identified by the variable "MasterProductNumber".
 To allow this function to work correctly, the field "MasterProductNumber" must be imported to the FACT-Finder backend (on fact-finder.de).